The masterpiece of an unknown Michelangelo

 Built from 1113 during the reign of King Suryavarman II, Angkor Wat took well over 30 years to complete and was dedicated to the Hindu god Vishnu.
 In size alone Angkor Wat is breathtaking.
-The outer walls stretch for 1.5km east to west and 1.3km north to south, and the walls are encircled by a beautiful moat almost 200m wide—the entire site takes in some 200 hectares.
+The outer walls stretch for 1.5 kilometres east to west and 1.3 kilometres north to south, and the walls are encircled by a beautiful moat almost 200 metres wide—the entire site takes in some 200 hectares.

-Like all temple mountains, Angkor Wat is a model of the divine — playing out Hindu mythology in both its construction and spectacular bas reliefs.
-At the centre of the Hindu (and Buddhist) universe sits Mount Meru, a holy peak some 750,000km high on the mythical continent Jambudvipa.
+Like all temple mountains—Angkor Wat being the most impressive built by a Khmer king—it is a model of the divine, playing out Hindu mythology in both its construction and spectacular bas reliefs.
+At the centre of the Hindu (and Buddhist) universe sits Mount Meru, a holy peak some 750,000 kilometres high on the mythical continent Jambudvipa.
 Atop the mountain sits the home of Brahma and other gods of both religions.
 At Angkor Wat, this mountain is represented by Angkor’s central tower which in turn is surrounded by smaller peaks, then the continents are represented by the outer courtyards and finally the ocean is illustrated with the moat.
 A naga bridge allowed people to cross from the land of mortals to that of the Gods—the sandstone causeway that you see today running across the moat from the west.

-In walking across Angkor’s naga bridge and entering the complex, you are traversing the ocean from the real world to that of the gods—stepping from continent to continent and then scaling a peak some 750,000km high — there’s no escalator.
+In walking across Angkor’s naga bridge and entering the complex from the front, you are traversing the ocean from the real world to that of the gods—stepping from continent to continent and then scaling a peak some 750,000 kilometres, and there’s no escalator.

 The galleries display some of the most beautiful and intricate of Angkor’s carvings and as with the Bayon, this is a good spot to have a guide to take you through the blow by blow details of the reliefs.
 Look out in particular for the beautiful Heavens and Hell, Churning of the Sea of Milk and Battle of Lanka, though it’s all interesting (and makes for good exercise too).

-This 49m-long stretch follows the battle of Kurukshetra—a prominent Hindu epic between the sibling clans of Kauravas (from the left) and the Pandavas (from the right) for the throne of Hastinapura.
+This 49-metre-long stretch follows the battle of Kurukshetra—a prominent Hindu epic between the sibling clans of Kauravas (from the left) and the Pandavas (from the right) for the throne of Hastinapura.
 It has been theorised that the battle took place in the modern state of Haryana in India around 3067BC and ran on for centuries.
 At each end of the relief note how orderly the two military processions are while towards the centre things get increasingly out of hand, culminating in much death and mayhem.
 Look in particular for the chieftains carried in chariots and on elephant-back.

-Another spectacular piece, this 49m panel tells a part of the story of the Hindu creation epic, the churning of the sea of milk.
+Another spectacular piece, this 49-metre panel tells a part of the story of the eponymous Hindu creation epic.
 In this epic, the gods (to the left) and the demons (to the right) agree to cooperate to churn the sea of milk.
 Churning it for 1,000 years creates an elixir that causes immortality, and the gods and demons agree to share it.
 Although not depicted in the mural, as soon as the elixir starts to flow the gods renege on their part of the deal while the demons try to steal it.
 Note at the central part of the relief, towards the bottom, all the sea life being cut to pieces by the force of the churning.
 Just above them is a turtle (a vehicle of the Hindu god Vishnu), which supports the mountain when it threatens to sink into the sea.
 Above the mountain Vishnu directs operations.
 This is a fascinating relief and catches the morning sun beautifully.

-As with the Victory of Krishna over the Asuras, this is a poorly finished set of reliefs that stretches 66m.
+As with the Victory of Krishna over the Asuras, this is a poorly finished set of reliefs that stretches for 66 metres.
 Depicting another battle scene, many of the key deities can be picked out but the carving is so poor, you’re better off continuing quickly on to the next section where the quality of work improves considerably.